rubiojr/charmedring/README.md

 The proxy uses [consistent hashing](https://github.com/buraksezer/consistent) to replicate data among a number of configured servers.

-The goal of the project is to provide automatic backups and/or high availability of your CharmFS data, so the proxy has three different operational modes: replication, backup or a mixed replication+backup mode.

 ## Status

 Charmed Ring is currently a working prototype.
 Using the proxy to replicate important data is highly discouraged at the moment.
 Most of the work to measure performance, reliability and correctness still needs to happen.
 The proxy should not interfere with other Charm functionality (KV, linking, etc), but it hasn't been tested extensively.

-From a security point of view, the proxy is stateless, and no JTW token manipulation happens when the HTTP requests traverse the proxy are proxied, so it should be relatively safe from a security point of view.
-SSH proxying happens at the TCP level, simply forwarding what the proxy receives from the client to the first configured backend.
-In any case, I didn't put much thinking into the security aspects of it yet.
+From a security point of view, the proxy is stateless, and no JTW token manipulation happens when the HTTP requests traverse the proxy, so it should be relatively safe.
+SSH proxying happens at the TCP level, simply forwarding what the proxy receives from the client to the first configured Charm backend.
+Work to understand the security implications of having a proxy sitting between a Charm client and a server still needs to happen.

-Besides the fairly immature status of the proxy, the Charm ecosystem is young and quickly evolving, and this proxy may need to adapt introducing breaking changes.
+Besides the fairly immature status of this proxy, the Charm ecosystem is young and quickly evolving, and this proxy may need to adapt introducing breaking changes.
 It's certainly possible upstream changes before the Charm ecosystem solidifies may render it useless eventually.

 Tooling to quickly setup a development environment to evaluate the proxy functionality, [is provided](#testing).

+## Operational modes

+The goal of the project is to provide automatic backups and/or high availability of your CharmFS data, so the proxy has three different operational modes: replication, backup and a mixed replication+backup mode.

 ### Replication mode